vperezco/adaimb.github.io/index.md

 It is really cool, isn't it ?

 However, manipulating google Trends could be **tricky**...
-Indeed, what there are thousand of possible search terms related to a subject, that differs by the formulation, the orthograph etc...
+Indeed, what there are **thousand of possible search terms related to a subject**, that differs by the formulation, the orthograph etc...
 So we have to be very careful when it comes to pick a search term to relate it to a phenomenon.
-Taking the example of the queries related to Employment in France we have the following volume of queries for three different search terms :
+Taking the example of the queries related to Employment (a subject that we will talk in detail soon) in France we have the following volume of queries for three different search terms :

 ![Image](../img/Google_searches.jpg)
 <br>
 <br>

-We can see that depending on the word, the volume of queries differ A LOT.
+We can see that depending on the word, the **volume of queries differ A LOT**.
 That is why it is better when it comes to pick google trends to select categories or subjects rather than search terms, because they will group different search terms and we don't risk to pick a search term that has not a lot of queries.

 <a name="story"></a>
 # 2. A data story

-Nowadays, we can safely say that job search is one of the main concerns for today's young people.
+Nowadays, we can safely say that **job search is one of the main concerns for today's young people**.
 We're not talking about a funny subject here, sorry if it's your concern too, we didn't intend to remind you that you are jobless ^^.
 Indeed, the world has entered a new demographic, geopolitical, economic and socio-cultural situation.
 In this world, employment is an essential element for functioning of industrial societies and of the place of individuals in social relation.

 Even if today the society is well-evolved and most of the people benefits to be in good health, educated and trained to a high standard, a lot still struggle to find an employment and get inserted in the society.
-In this context, it could be interesting to analyze rates of unemployment initial claims to see how much people are searching a job and relate this to a specific period.
+In this context, it could be interesting to **analyze rates of unemployment initial claims to see how much people are searching a job and relate this to a specific period**.
 But, why the unemployment initial claims are increasing or decreasing?

 To interpret this, it could be interesting to use Google Trends to predict these observations and find out if they are somehow related to a societal elements (like an economic crisis, a pandemic etc...).
 The second goal is to see the how reliable this model is, if we can rely on these predictions to adapt political and economic decisions.